West Lindsey District Council plans for 2050 zero carbon target

 Councillors unanimously passed a motion at a meeting on Monday evening to create a strategy on sustainability and climate change.

-Under the plans, West Lindsay District Council will bring itself in line with the government’s net-zero plan.
+Under the plans, West Lindsey District Council will bring itself in line with the government’s net-zero plan.

 Council leader, Giles McNeill, said the motion was ‘deliverable’ and that the proposed strategy was: ‘within our grasp to develop’.